quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

 The Qblox backend contains some intelligence that allows it to generate certain specific waveforms from the pulse library using a more complicated series of sequencer instructions, which helps conserve waveform memory.
 Though in order to keep the backend fully transparent, all such advanced capabilities are disabled by default.

-In order to enable the advanced capabilities we need to add line :code:`"instruction_generated_pulses_enabled": True` to the sequencer configuration.
+In order to enable the advanced capabilities we need to add line :code:`"instruction_generated_pulses_enabled": True` to the portclock configuration.

 .. jupyter-execute::
     :hide-output: